V0.4 Quick Play Guide

 Clicking with the left mouse button and dragging will move the map around.
 The scroll wheel zooms the map in and out.
 Alternatively the plus and minus key on the numeric keypad, or the E and R keys, may be used to zoom the map.

-There are numerous stars on the map, but at the start of the game only one star is explored: your home-system.
+There are numerous stars on the map, but at the start of the game only stars visible to your empire are shown.
+As you move your scouts around more of the map will be displyed, note that each object you control has a detection range circle, this can be improved by researching various Intelligence technologies.
 The name of explored systems appear below the star picture on the map.
 The names of systems in which you control a planet are coloured with your empire colour.
-Any starlanes connecting systems to their neighbours are shown as white lines.
+Any starlanes connecting systems to their neighbours are shown as white lines, starlanes within supply range of an empire will instead show the colour of that empire.
 Any fleets you know about in a system are shown by and accessed by clicking on the empire-coloured triangle(s) at the top right corner of the star picture; each empire's fleets get their own fleet icon at each system on the map.

 When playing multiplayer, press “Enter” to type a chat message to the other players.
 Press Enter again to send the message.